kvietmeier/Terraform/vastdata/cluster_config/README.md

     enabled       = var.dns_enabled
   }
   ```
-- In the VIP Pool resource it is confusing because the attribute you need to set is named incorrectly - it is called the "*domain_name*" when it is more correctly refered to as the "*short or host name*".
-Not sure it is required but just in case I added a dependency on DNS being setup first:
+- In the VIP Pool resource it is confusing because the attribute you need to set is named incorrectly - it is called the "*domain_name*" when it is more correctly refered to as the "*short or host name*". *Not sure it is required but just in case I added a dependency on DNS being setup first*:

   ```hcl
   resource "vastdata_vip_pool" "protocols" {